danimtb/sonoff-danimtb/readme.md

 To flash your devices, clone this repo and run this command to flash a device connected to a USB port (remember your device should be in flash mode -GPIO0 to GND-).
 Keywords for supported devices are *sonoff*, *sonoff-touch*, *sonoff-s20*, *sonoff-touch-esp01*:

 - First flash SPIFFS:
-`$ platformio -e sonoff -t uploadfs`
+`$ platformio run -e sonoff -t uploadfs`
 - Then flash the firmware:
-`$ platformio -e sonoff -t upload`
+`$ platformio run -e sonoff -t upload`

 Or to flash via Arduino OTA you'll need to indicate OTA password for the device in *platformio.ini* file and then execute (ensure your device is already connected to wifi):

 - First flash SPIFFS:
-`$ platformio -e sonoff -t uploadfs --upload-port your-device-IP`
+`$ platformio run -e sonoff -t uploadfs --upload-port your-device-IP`
 - Then flash the firmware:
-`$ platformio -e sonoff -t upload --upload-port your-device-IP`
+`$ platformio run -e sonoff -t upload --upload-port your-device-IP`

 And that's all! :D